microbit-foundation/dev-docs/hardware/edgeconnector.md

 | s/w       | the name that is used in the DAL runtime software
 | functions | all possible functions, **BOLD** for default. brackets indicate use with caution
 | dir       | the startup conditions (direction) when the micro:bit boots: Input or Output
-| pull?     | pull up or down resistors. e10Mu means an external 10Mohm pullup, i12Kd means an internal 12K pull down.
+| pull?     | pull resistors: i12Kd = processor internal 12Kohm configurable pull-up/down/none; e10Mu = external 10Mohm fixed pull-up.

 #### Notes